decentralized-identity/keri/docs/Q-and-A.md

 A mechanism for granting or restricing access to something.
 MAY be used to issue and prove, MAY be used to transfer and control over _identity_ and _cryptocurrency_.
 [More](https://en.wikipedia.org/wiki/Key_(cryptography))

 #### Key Event Log
+{TBW}
 #### Key Event Receipt Log
+{TBW}
+#### Level of Assurance
+LOA; Identity and other trust decisions are often not binary.
+They are judgement calls.
+Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.
+KERI has the same LOAs for entropy and trust in human behaviour preservering the security of keypairs and preservering their own privacy.
+It has high LOAs for the cryptographical bindings of controllers and identifiers.
+Also the validation of witnesses and watchtowers has high a LOA.

 #### Non-Establishment Event
+{TBW}
 #### Payload
 The term 'payload' is used to distinguish between the 'interesting' information in a chunk of data or similar, and the overhead to support it.
 It is borrowed from transportation, where it refers to the part of the load that 'pays': for example, a tanker truck may carry 20 tons of oil, but the fully loaded vehicle weighs much more than that - there's the vehicle itself, the driver, fuel, the tank, etc. It costs money to move all these, but the customer only cares about (and pays for) the oil, hence, 'pay-load'. [source](https://softwareengineering.stackexchange.com/questions/158603/what-does-the-term-payload-mean-in-programming).